 - Installing hand sanitation stations across our buildings

 - Ensuring appropriate cleaning programmes are in place

-- Adding clear signage about social distancing to the entrances and inside our buildings
+- Adding clear signage about social distancing and face coverings to the entrances and inside our buildings

 Staff across the University are working hard to ensure we implement the latest Government guidance, including changes to social distancing guidelines and we will continue to update our plans as required.